-Brandeis retained two distinguished outside attorneys to conduct an independent investigation of complaints made against the former men's basketball coach.
-The investigation is examining the policies and practices followed in this case; policies and procedures more generally; and the wider climate at the university.
+Brandeis retained two distinguished outside attorneys to conduct an independent investigation of complaints made against the former men's basketball coach in April 2018.
+The investigation examined the policies and practices followed in this case; policies and procedures more generally; and the wider climate at the university.

-Mr. Prince is joined by the Hon.
-R. Malcolm Graham, a retired associate justice on the Massachusetts Appeals Court and currently a neutral at JAMS (the largest private alternative dispute resolution provider in the world).
+Prince was joined by the Hon.
+R. Malcolm Graham, a retired associate justice on the Massachusetts Appeals Court and then a neutral at JAMS (the largest private alternative dispute resolution provider in the world).

-Mr. Prince and Justice Graham are also charged with reviewing our systems, climate and culture of handling complaints, and will recommend actions and changes, including those related to personnel.
-The information they gather in the investigation will be used to improve Brandeis' culture regarding issues of race and mutual respect.
+Prince and Justice Graham were also charged with reviewing our systems, climate and culture of handling complaints, and recommended actions and changes, including those related to personnel.
+The information they gathered in the investigation will be used to improve Brandeis' culture regarding issues of race and mutual respect.

-Be assured that this investigation is protecting the identity of anyone who comes forward with information, and that there will be no retribution for those who share information.
-The independent investigation reports to Meyer Koplow, chair of the Board of Trustees — not the administration, and the results and recommendations of the investigation will be shared with the campus community.
+This investigation protected the identity of anyone who came forward with information.
+The independent investigation reported to Meyer Koplow, chair of the Board of Trustees — not the administration.